 Last but definitely not least is Rockstar's gift to all players who participated in the open beta.
 Everyone will receive RDO$250 and 15 gold bars which will hopefully soothe the burns of those already weary of the gold grind.
 Just like with the weapons, the gifts will be rolled out steadily and everyone should receive them by Friday, 14 December 2018.

-You can check the blog post on Rockstar's official website for more info about the update.
-And to get a clearer picture of just how broken the rewards system was, one Reddit user wanted to employ third-world labour to grind gold for him.
+You can check the blog post on Rockstar's official for more info about the update.
+And to get a clearer picture of just how broken the rewards system was, wanted to employ third-world labour to grind gold for him.
 That option looked more attractive to him than forking the cash over to Rockstar.